A representation-theoretical approach to higher-dimensional Lie-Hamilton systems: The symplectic Lie algebra $\mathfrak{sp}(4,\mathbb{R})$: The symplectic Lie algebra

 \subsection{Constants of the motion and superposition rules}

-In this Section we determine a superposition rule for the LH system \eqref{eq:sp4:system} on $T^{*} \R^{2}$ by using the $\sp(4, \R)$-LH algebra in the basis $\set{h_{1}, \ldots, h_{10}}$ of \eqref{eq:sp4:ham}.
-In terms of the Hamiltonian functions, the quadratic Casimir invariant $C_2$ (see \eqref{eq:sp4:Casimirs}) is given by
+In this Section we determine a superposition rule for the LH system \eqref{eq:sp4:system} on $T^{*} \R^{2}$ by considering the $\sp(4, \R)$-LH algebra $\cH_{\omega}$ over a basis $\set{v_{1}, \ldots, v_{10}}$ satisfying the same brackets as the Hamiltonian functions \eqref{eq:sp4:ham}.
+Then, from \eqref{corre} we have a morphism of Lie algebras